Applying for a reduced earning capacity pension

 Service description

 The German Pension Insurance determines the extent to which you can still work in the general labor market.
-Depending on this, you will either receive
+Depending on this, you will receive either

 - a pension for full reduced earning capacity or

-- a pension for partial reduced earning capacity.
+- a pension for partial disability.

-Pension amount
+Pension Amount

-Additional income
+Additional Income

 - If you are fully disabled, you may work less than 3 hours per day.
-If you earn more than €19,661.25 per year (as of 2025), your pension will no longer be paid in full or may not be paid at all.
+If you earn more than 19,661.25 euros per year (as of 2025), your pension will no longer be paid in full or may not be paid at all.

 - If you have a partial disability, you may work less than 6 hours per day.
-The amount you are allowed to earn before your pension is no longer paid in full or possibly not paid at all is calculated on an individual basis.
-However, this limit is at least €39,322.50 per year (as of 2025).
+The amount you are allowed to earn before your disability pension is reduced or possibly stopped altogether is calculated on a case-by-case basis.
+However, this limit is at least 39,322.50 euros per year (as of 2025).

-Special rule for those born before January 2, 1961
+Special Rule for Those Born Before January 2, 1961

 Prerequisites